-We humans love positive things happening to us.
-Whether it is receiving gifts, achieving our desired outcome, or simply getting compliments, we tend to remember the positive events for a long time.
-For some time now, there is research being conducted into this psychological concept called the ‘Pollyanna Principle‘, which aims to explain our tendency towards remembering the positive.
+We humans love experiencing positive things .
+Whether it’s receiving gifts, achieving a desired outcome, or simply getting compliments, we tend to remember the positive events for a long time.
+For some time now, there is a line of research being conducted into a psychological concept called the ‘Pollyanna Principle‘, which aims to explain our tendency to remember the positives of life.

 This article contains:

 The Pollyanna Principle was named after ‘Pollyanna‘, a novel by Eleanor Porter.
 “Pollyanna” soon became the common label for optimists.
 A Pollyanna is described as someone who remembers only happy events, believes everyone in the world is completely beautiful, and looks on the bright side of everything, including misfortune.